ozcanalasalvar/picker/README.md

 #### XML attributes
 Parameter | Type | Description
 ------ | ----- | --
-ooffset | Int | Count of items to be shown on picker is24HourViewEnabled | Boolen | Time format of picker.
+offset | Int | Count of items to be shown on picker is24HourViewEnabled | Boolen | Time format of picker.
 If true TimeFormat.CLOCK_24H else TimeFormat.CLOCK_24H textSize | Int | Size of text on picker darkModeEnabled | Boolean | Uses to  enable or disable dark mode.
 If you disable it, although you set display settings dark, component stay light mode